Here's what you need to know...

 Stress on the Spine

-Shear force is where many get into trouble.
+Shear force is where you'd get into trouble.
 Shear forces occur whenever the torso is inclined to a high degree.
 As we bend over (or hip hinge), our vertebrae have a tendency to drift or slide forward on one another.

 In doing so, they combine compression with shear, thereby grinding their spine into a fine powder.
-It's about this time that I hand them my business card and tell them to call me when the time is right.

-Regarding the deadlift, these lifters will probably do better with either a trap bar or sumo style lift, at least in the short-term, to reduce shear forces.
+When deadlifting, these lifters will probably do better with either a trap bar or sumo style lift, at least in the short-term, to reduce shear forces.

 |Less Shear Force||More Shear Force|